Guard Frequency Episode 274 | Information Firehose

 But wait, there’s more reason for hope.
 Thanks, Geoff, for raising a literal game-changer.
 Like during the Gold Rush, the people who really made money are those who sold supplies & tools.
 Geoff mentioned that Cloud Imperium has created valuable game technology that could be sold or licensed.
 If not full-fledged game engines then significant adaptations for people creating games.

-• Theoden Clown
+5. Theoden Clown Avatar

 My Dear Henry,